OpenNebula/website/content/integrations/billing_extensions/whmcs_integration/users_guide.md

 ## Managing Services

-As a user, when viewing a Product/Service there should be an action **Login** which should redirect them to the OpenNebula interface where they should be able to manage their Virtual Machines within the limits that the Product allows.
+When viewing a Product/Service, there should be an action **Login** which should redirect users to the OpenNebula interface where they should be able to manage their Virtual Machines within the limits that the product allows.